openvstorage/ovs-documentation/Administration/usingthecli/ovs.md

 * configuration management
 	* `ovs config edit some/key`: Edit that key in your $EDITOR.
 If it doesn't exist, the key is created.
 	* `ovs config list some`: List all keys with the given prefix
-	* `ovs config get some/key`: Print the contents of the given key.
+	* `ovs config get some/key`: Print the content of the given key.